-The Feeling 39's pressurised fresh water system consists of two tanks one under the forward berth, the other under starboard aft berth, a filter and an electric pump connected to an accumulator.
+The Feeling 416's pressurised fresh water system consists of two tanks in the saloon to port and to starboard, a filter and an electric pump connected to an accumulator.
 This system enables the water pressure to be regulated and avoids the hammer effect.

-A valve is fitted to each tank.
+A three-way valve is fitted under the galley for choosing one or other of the tanks A valve is fitted to each tank.
 So you can choose to use whichever tank you want or keep one as a reserve.